Eckomeda/Eckomeda/READECKOMEDA.md

 Doesn't care about LIBERAL pronouns.
 (Any are fine ❤️) I'm an avid fan of many games/shows, I love Halloween and Christmas because I am holidaypilled.
 I like the idea of creating things unique to myself, but I lack motivation.

 Y sí, yo se español.

 Ok follow me on X (formerly Twitter) dot com, @eckomeda2, or add me on Discord @eckomedical thanks, bye, love you!
+This file may or may not be updated in the future.